BillJr99/Ursinus-CS173/_pages/Assignments/Functions/assignment-midi.md

 ## Adding the MIDI library to your project

-To use this jar, after creating a Gradle Java project in Netbeans, add the following line inside the `dependencies` section of your `build.gradle` file:
+To use this jar, after creating a Gradle Java project in NetBeans, add the following line inside the `dependencies` section of your `build.gradle` file.
+In NetBeans, this file can be found under the `Build Scripts` section under your project listing on the left side of your screen.

 ```
 compile fileTree(dir: 'libs', include: '*.jar')
 ```

-If you do not have a dependencies section, you can add one as follows:
+If you do not have a dependencies section, you can add one as follows below.
+If you do have a section already called dependencies (and you probably do), you can just add the line above inside its curly braces.

 ```
 dependencies {